Symplectic hats: General remarks on symplectic cobordisms between knots

-When $2k+1<n$ then the trace is an embedded symplectic cobordism and when $2k+1=n$ then the symplectic cobordisms has isolated double points that correspond to double points in the regular homotopy and will be positive double points if the crossing change in the homotopy is positive and negative otherwise. \end{lemma}
+When $2k+1<n$, the trace is an embedded symplectic cobordism.
+When $2k+1=n$, the symplectic cobordisms has isolated double points that correspond to double points in the regular homotopy and will be positive double points if the crossing change in the homotopy is positive and negative otherwise. \end{lemma}

 \begin{proof} Let $\beta$ be a contact form for $\xi'$ on $C$ and $\alpha$ be a contact form for $\xi$ on $M$.
 Since $\phi_t$ is a contact homotopy we know that $\phi_t^*\alpha=f_t\, \beta$ for some $1$--parameter family of positive functions $f_t:C\to \R$.
 If $g:[0,1]\to [a,b]$ is any increasing function then the ``trace" of the isotopy is parameterized by